Witnessing downsizing in the making: quiescent and breathing galaxies at the dawn of the Universe: Results and analysis

 \subsection{Downsizing: a tale of two populations}

 Figure \ref{zm} shows the best-fit stellar mass of the candidates as a function of their redshift (and the corresponding age of the Universe).
 The dots are colour-coded by $dt_q$, i.e. the time since when the SSFR of the model dropped below $10^{-10}$ yr$^{-1}$, and sized proportionally to the reliability parameter $r$; other symbols are explained in the caption of the Figure.
 A clear bimodality is immediately evident: at $3<z<5$, massive sources (lM$_*>10.5$) are predominantly RDs ($dt_q\geq150Myr$), while lower mass objects are mainly PSs.
 This is shown even more explicitly in Fig. \ref{dtqmass} were we plot the number counts in bins of $dt_q$ for the two mass regimes, obtaining two distinct peaks, particularly evident in the ``gold'' sample (we checked that the fraction of sources with a wrong fit, and in particular of RDs erroneously fitted as PSs, is not relevant; see Appendix \ref{pssim}).
 This implies that, at any moment in time since $z\approx\!5$, the most massive objects have formed their stellar mass in a remote and intense burst of SF activity, while lower mass systems have only recently stopped forming stars.
 In principle, one could expect the low mass PSs found at $z\approx\!5$ to be the progenitors of low mass RDs at lower redshifts, but this would require that they stay quenched, making the number of low mass RDs candidates increase going towards $z\approx\!3$.
-However, looking at Fig. \ref{zm}, it seems that the number of low mass RD does not increase significantly with time (see also the subsections \ref{assembly} and \ref{nddtq}).
-We might be missing low mass RDs because of our selection technique, but the results of the runs on simulated data that we used to assess the completeness of our sample seem to rule out this hypothesis (see Sect. \ref{simu}, Appendix \ref{simulations} and Fig. \ref{sims}).
+However, looking at Fig. \ref{zm}, it seems that this is not the case (see also the subsections \ref{assembly} and \ref{nddtq}).
+We might be missing low mass RDs because of our selection technique, but the results of the runs on simulated data that we used to assess the completeness of our sample seem to rule out this hypothesis (see Sect. \ref{simu}, and Appendix \ref{simulations}).